1961 Rose Bowl: 1960 Minnesota Golden Gophers

 The 1960 Gophers came to the Rose Bowl as the #1 team in the nation, and were favored by a touchdown over Washington.
 The Gophers were led by Sandy Stephens, the first African-American All-American starting quarterback at the school (but not in the history of the Rose Bowl, which would have been the 1922 Rose Bowl).
 The Gophers had an early 26–14 non-conference win at #12 Nebraska.
 They shut out both Indiana and Northwestern, then also blanked Michigan 10–0 at Michigan Stadium to win the Little Brown Jug.
 A win over non-conference Kansas State put Minnesota at #3.
 The next game at #1 Iowa was one of the most notable games in the Floyd of Rosedale rivalry.
 Minnesota won 27–10 (and the pig) and were top-ranked, but then lost to Purdue the next week.
 A 26–14 win over Wisconsin on NCAA television put them back at #1 to finish the season.
 The Gophers were tied with Iowa in the Big Ten standings, each with a loss.
 The final AP poll of November 29 was one of the closest ever: Minnesota with 17½ first-place votes, Mississippi 16, and Iowa 12½.

 Game summary

 The weather in Pasadena on January 2 was clear and sunny.
 Washington wore their dark home jerseys (actually deep blue), gold pants, and gold helmets.
 Minnesota wore white away jerseys with maroon with gold shoulder stripes, gold pants, and white helmets.
 The ceremonial pregame coin toss to determine first possession employed a souvenir gold dollar minted for Alaska's statehood in 1959.

 The Huskies dominated the first half, scoring all 17 points.
 Minnesota led in all the final statistics, but the most telling one was its passing game: Gopher quarterback Sandy Stephens completed only two of ten passes for 21 yards and was intercepted three times.
 MVP Bob Schloredt completed only two of four passes for 16 yards (no interceptions), but was the game's leading rusher with 68 yards on five carries.
-The most enduring story of the game was the Caltech card stunt at halftime.
+The most enduring story of the game was Minnesota claiming the National Championship despite losing.